-Since 1928 when the Rome Prize Fellowship in Landscape Architecture was established, The Garden Club of America has funded more than 1,300 scholars.
+Since 1928 when the Rome Prize Fellowship in Landscape Architecture was established, The Garden Club of America has funded more than 1,300 recipients.
 The GCA offers 27 merit-based scholarships in 12 areas.

-GCA Scholars go on to be leaders in their fields.
-Recently, a selection panel member reviewed a list of past recipients of the GCA awards in Tropical Botany, which were first awarded in the 1980s.
+GCA Scholars have become leaders in their fields of study.
+Recently, a selection panel member reviewed a list of past recipients of The GCA Awards in Tropical Botany, which were first awarded in the 1980s.
 These scholars are now well established in their careers.
 The selection panel member commented that the names appearing on the list are a “veritable who’s who” of the Systematics and Forest Ecology fields today.
 The Garden Club of America is deservedly proud of its scholarship program.

 Read about the latest scholars in the 2016 GCA Scholars Report

 View and download the GCA Scholarship Flyer

 Jason Siebenmorgan, 2016 Scholar, The Garden Club of America Rome Prize Fellowship in Landscape Architecture

 Danny Minahan, 2016 Scholar, The Garden Club of America Board of Associates Centennial Pollinator Fellowship